Help For Families With Multiple Bedwetters

 Dr. Ritchey explains that treatment for families with multiple nighttime wetters is no different than if only one child wets the bed.
 "However, it is usually easier to treat the second child," he says.
 "Parents tend to be less concerned if an older sibling has already been treated and outgrown the problem."

-Siblings may also have varying responses to different treatment methods, such as experiencing different side effects as a result of taking medication.
-And while there is no universal solution for nighttime wetting, there are ways to manage it, such as wearing GoodNites® Bedtime Pants or GoodNites* TRU-FIT* Underwear, that can help parents and kids cope with nighttime wetting to reduce the stress on everyone until the child outgrows it.
+Siblings may also have varying responses to different treatment methods.
+And while there is no universal solution for nighttime wetting, there are ways to manage it.
+One is by wearing absorbent products, such as GoodNites® NightTime Underwear or GoodNites® Bed Mats, that can help families cope with nighttime wetting to reduce the stress on everyone until the child outgrows it.

 "I'll try anything regardless of past experience," says Giramonti.
 "I treat each child as a new patient."
 So what may not work for Big Brother might be the perfect solution for Little Sister.

 Sarah is the mother of two children who wet the bed.
 "Our son, Alan, who is in elementary school, continues to have trouble staying dry at night," she says.
 But her older son outgrew the condition when he was 5.

 "We don't know why children outgrow bedwetting at different ages," says Giramonti.
 However, we do know that children are more likely to outgrow nighttime wetting the older they get.
 According to the American Academy of Pediatrics, nighttime wetting occurs in 20% of 5-year-olds, 10% of 6-year-olds and only 3% of 12-year-olds.Special Challenges